gradle/gradle/design-docs/gradle-2.0.md

 The following stories are to be included in Gradle 2.0.

-## Remove all features deprecated as at Gradle 1.9
+## Remove all features deprecated as at Gradle 1.12

-In the Gradle 2.0-rc-1 release, remove all features that are deprecated as at Gradle 1.9 or earlier:
+In the Gradle 2.0-rc-1 release, remove all features that are deprecated as at Gradle 1.12 or earlier:

 * Search for usages of `DeprecationLogger`, `@Deprecated`, `@deprecated` and remove the associated feature.
 * Review usages of `DeprecationLogger.whileDisabled()`.
 * Remove `JavaPluginGoodBehaviourTest#changing debug flag does not produce deprecation warning`

+## Replace deprecation warnings with errors

+* Convert deprecated behaviours with errors.

 ## Remove Ivy types from the Gradle repository API